How To Use Wax Strips for Baby-Smooth Skin, According To a Dermatologist

 Step 2: Prepare Your Wax Strips

-Step 3: Apply the Wax Strip To The Skin
+Step 3: Apply the Wax Strip To the Skin

 Step 4: Remove The Wax Strip (And The Hair)

-Just like pulling off a Band-Aid, it’s important to remove the strip in one go.
-While one hand keeps the skin taut, Desmarais says that you should use your dominant hand to “pull the strip in the opposite direction of hair growth.”
-For the cleanest results, keep your hand close to the root of your hair.
-If you don’t move fast enough, the wax may stay on the skin and your hair won’t be removed properly.
-Skin tears are often caused when you wax the same section of hair more than once, so making sure you get the majority of your hair with one go is imperative.
+Keep your hand close to the root of your hair for the cleanest results.
+If you don’t move fast enough, the wax may stay on the skin, and your hair won’t be removed properly.
+Skin tears are often caused when you wax the same section of hair more than once, so it's imperative to get most of your hair with one pull.

 The Best Wax Strips